 Significance of the Projections

-The figure represents learners completing different levels of basic education, including elementary and secondary graduation.
-This completion rate is closely monitored as it reflects the system's capacity to guide students through their educational journey from kindergarten to Grade 12.
-Education officials have emphasized that ensuring learners successfully complete their basic education remains a key priority under the national education agenda.
+The completion figure represents learners finishing different levels of basic education, including elementary and secondary graduation.
+The rate reflects the system's capacity to guide students from kindergarten to Grade 12.

 Reforms Supporting Learner Completion

-The projection comes as DepEd implements several initiatives designed to improve retention and completion rates.
-These include curriculum enhancements, learning material distribution, and support programs for schools in underserved communities.
-The Basic Education Facilities Fund continues to support infrastructure projects that help create enabling environments for learning.
-Partnerships with organizations have also contributed to providing learning materials to schools, particularly in remote areas commonly referred to as "last mile schools."
+The Basic Education Facilities Fund continues to support infrastructure projects that create enabling learning environments.
+Partnerships with organizations have also provided learning materials to schools, particularly in remote "last mile schools."

 Looking Ahead

-Education officials are expected to provide more details on the strategies to achieve these completion targets as the school year progresses.
-The DepEd calendar for 2025-2026 outlines the schedule for the academic year, including key dates for enrollment and class openings.
-Monitoring of enrollment figures and completion rates will be conducted throughout the school year to track progress toward these goals.
+Education officials are expected to provide more details on strategies to achieve these completion targets as the school year progresses.
+The DepEd calendar for 2025-2026 outlines key dates for enrollment and class openings.